thinktanktom/CaeserEncryption/README.md

-# Basic Caeser Ecryption Program
+# Basic Caeser Encryption Program
 Uses Caeser encryption method to encrypt a given word and return to the user

 # python commands